TheBiGBoSS6000/codeigniter-automatic-migration-generator/README.md

-When all goes well it will create a file under migrations called 001_create_base.php under your migrations folder
+When all goes well it will create a file in migrations directory like 20201005113401_create_blog.php

 #To use: